-7.3 Command Execution
+7.3 Command execution

-The controller initiates an identification command.
-If the data has changed since the last readout, the control interface executes the new command.
-If the control interface is scheduled to execute a command a number of times, the toggle bit must be inverted.
-Only then does the device detect that the command has to be executed again.
+The controller executes an identification command.
+The control unit executes the new command if the data has changed since the last read-out.
+If the control unit is scheduled to execute a command a number of times, the toggle bit must be inverted.
+Only then does the device sense that the command has to be executed again.

-If the control interface detects a new command, it sets the status in the input field to FFh.
+If the control unit detects a new command, it sets the status in the input field to FFh.
 The reply counter value increases by 1.
-The status is displayed (see chapter 7.17) after the control interface has executed the commands.
+The status is displayed after the control unit executes the commands (see chapter 7.17).